-ANFI \times average rate of Australian tax.
+ANFI x average rate of Australian tax

-The amount of credit you are able to claim in Australia may be further limited by a double tax agreement Australia has with the country in which you earned the income.
-If you received income from a country which has a double tax agreement with Australia and that agreement limits the amount of tax that the foreign country can levy on your income, the amount of foreign tax credit you are allowed is limited to the amount payable under the agreement.
-If the foreign country has deducted more tax than is permitted under the agreement, you will need to seek a refund of the excess tax from the tax authority of that country.
-The double tax agreements can be found as Schedules to the International Tax Agreements Act 1953.
-This Act is available on the Tax Office's legal database at www.ato.gov.au
+The amount of credit you are able to claim in Australia may be further limited by tax treaties Australia has with the country in which you earned the income.
+If you received income from a country that has a tax treaty with Australia and that treaty limits the amount of tax that the foreign country can levy on your income, the amount of foreign tax credit you are allowed is limited to the amount payable under the treaty.
+If the foreign country has deducted more tax than is permitted under the treaty, you will need to seek a refund of the excess tax from the tax authority of that country.
+The tax treaties can be found as Schedules to the International Tax Agreements Act 1953.
+This Act is available on the Tax Office's legal database on our website.